douranos/ALLinTravel/README.md

 ## Running the Application

-1. **Start the Application**
+1. **Compile Application**

-In the project root directory, change directory to target (cd target\) and run
+In the project root directory, run 'mvn compile'

-`java -jar helloworld-0.0.1-SNAPSHOT.jar`

-This command starts the Spring Boot application.
+This command compiles the Spring Boot application.

+2.**Create the -jar File**
+ In the project root Directory, run 'mvn package'

+ This command creates the -jar file to run the application

+ 3.**Run the Application**
+ Change directory to target\ ('cd target\')
+ Then run java -jar helloworld-0.0.1-SNAPSHOT.jar
+ This command starts the application

-2. **Access the Application**
+4. **Access the Application**

 Open your web browser and go to `http://localhost:8080`.

-You should see the homepage of the web application.
+You should see the login page  of the web application.

 ## Project Structure